PersonalFinanceManagement/.github/profile/README.md

   - simple and easy to use
 a system to manage personal finance and solve / answer these questions.
   1. whats the monthly spend?
-  2. whats the savings done towards the kid?
+  2. Can i set some goals, like buying a car/bike etc and save towards it?
   3. whats the income  vs spend vs saving ratio?
-  4. How soon can i save funds for a target expenditure?
+  4. How soon can i save funds for a target expenditure - timeline?
-  5. Can i set some goals, like buying a car/bike etc and save towards it?
+  5. whats the savings done towards the goals/targets?
   6. Whats my monthly burn based on cateogries like
      - food
      - travel